ON LEAVE 2016-17

-Stephen Crowley, Professor of Politics, received his B.A. from Hamilton College and his Ph.D. from the University of Michigan.
-His teaching focuses on Russia and Eastern Europe, peace & conflict studies, revolutions, and globalization.
+Stephen Crowley, professor of politics, received a BA rom Hamilton College and a PhD from the University of Michigan.
+His teaching focuses on Russia and Eastern Europe, peace and conflict studies, revolutions, and globalization.

-Crowley is a scholar of the politics of Russia and Eastern Europe, with a focus on labor politics and the political economy of postcommunist transformations.
-His research has centered on the transitions to democracy and capitalism in Eastern Europe and the former Soviet Union, or more specifically, on the challenges postcommunist unions face from past institutional and ideological legacies on the one hand, and from international institutions and global capitalism on the other.
+Crowley is a scholar of the politics of Russia and Eastern Europe, with a focus on labor politics and the political economy of post-Communist transformations.
+His research has centered on the transitions to democracy and capitalism in Eastern Europe and the former Soviet Union.
+A recurrent question has been how post-Communist unions face the challenges from past institutional and ideological legacies, current political conditions, and the constraints placed by the global economy.